 Academic Probation: M.B.A.. students who, after completion of a minimum of 12 M.B.A.. credits, have a cumulative GPA of 2.00 or less will be dismissed from the program.
-Students may appeal to the Dean of the School of Graduate Studies for reconsideration.
-If approved, the Dean will provide a written response outlining the conditions under which the appeal is granted.
-The appeal decision of the Dean of the School of Graduate Studies is final.
+Students may appeal to the Director of the M.B.A. program for reconsideration.
+If approved, the Director will provide a written response outlining the conditions under which the appeal is granted.
+The appeal decision of the Director of the M.B.A. program is final.

 Once a student completes more than 12 credits, the student's cumulative GPA must be a minimum of 3.00.
 If the cumulative GPA is below 3.00, the student will be placed on academic probation.
 The student must bring his/her cumulative GPA above 3.00 the following semester.
-If the student does not attain satisfactory academic standing in the following semester, he/she may petition the Dean of the School of Graduate Studies to maintain enrollment in the program.
-Based upon the approval of the Dean, the student may be granted one additional semester in which to remove himself/herself from academic probation.
+If the student does not attain satisfactory academic standing in the following semester, he/she may petition the Director of the M.B.A. program to maintain enrollment in the program.
+Based upon the approval of the Director, the student may be granted one additional semester in which to remove himself/herself from academic probation.
 Students who remain on probation for two consecutive semesters will be dismissed from the program.

 An M.B.A.. student who does not successfully pass a required course after the maximum three attempts will be dismissed from the program.
-For foundation courses only and with approval of the Dean of the School of Graduate Studies, students may fulfill the foundations requirement through another institution or a standardized testing alternative.